tstilwell91/cs826/README.md

 ---

-## Improvments
+## Improvements
-Instead of running these scripts individually and generating CSV files, it makes more sense to combine them all into one step and use data frames instead.
-This will improve performance.
+Rather than running these scripts individually to generate separate CSV files, it would be more efficient to integrate them into a single step using data frames.
+This approach not only simplifies the workflow but also enhances performance.

 ---